 You must rightfully know that choosing the right tennis racquet is critically important for your kid.
 It develops better technique, racquet control, and smooth strokes with good weight transfer.

-It will also ensure long hours play without tiring.
+It will also ensure long hours of play without tiring.
 An extremely important factor is to avoid any injury at this early stage.
 Being a parent you are sensitive and know how important is it.

 When a Kid Should Start Playing Tennis?